-Fifteen miles later, we pull into Haven's Budget Inn.
-A group of at least eight hikers sits sprawled outside the first room.
+Fifteen miles later, we pull into Franklin.
+The trail town is abuzz with activity.
+Baltimore Jack’s Hostel sits across the street from Haven’s Budget Inn, and a buffet, outfitter, and pub lie just down the road.
+At least eight hikers sit sprawled outside the first room of the inn.
 Good Times heads over to join them.
-I spot Silas and Left Foot nearby; they wave hello as I retrieve my mail drop.
-As I sit down next to them, one of the hikers - Chicken - says, "I've been wanting to get out of this town for days, but I kept getting hammered.
-This is my fifth beer-o!"
+I spot Missionary and Left Foot nearby; they wave hello as I retrieve my mail drop.
+As I sit down next to them, one of the hikers - Chicken - says, “I’ve been wanting to get out of this town for days, but I kept getting hammered.
+This is my fifth beer-o!”

-Silas, Good Times, and I end up rooming together in the Baltimore Jack Hostel across the street.
-For dinner, Silas and I head to the Asian King buffet with three other hikers: Brian, a preacher from California, and his two sons, Nate and Caleb.
+Missionary, Good Times, and I end up rooming together in the Baltimore Jack Hostel across the street.
+For dinner, Missionary and I head to the Asian King buffet with three other hikers: Brian, a preacher from California, and his two sons, Nate and Caleb.

 “So why are you hiking?”
 Brian asks me.

-"Unfinished business," I reply.
-"I did a long section hike last year.
+“Unfinished business,” I reply.
+“I did a long section hike last year.
 I was drawn by the challenge of it, and the chance for personal growth.
-Met a bunch of thru-hikers and got inspired, so this year, I'd like to follow through."
+Met a bunch of thru-hikers.
+This year, I’d like to follow through.”

 “Unfinished business and follow through,” Brian muses.
 “Both of those would make good trail names.”

-That night, Silas and I find ourselves wondering where Matt, Tom, Carter, and Jackie ended up.
+That night, Missionary and I find ourselves wondering where our Neel Gap neighbors ended up.

 “There are some who say man is the sum of his adventures.”

 Good Times walks in after calling his partner.
-He drops into his bunk and announces his plans to zero the next day to let his shin splints heal.
-"There are some people ahead of me," he says, "but I realized it's my hike, and I should take care of myself - not worry about keeping up with everyone."
+Dropping into his bunk, he announces his plans to zero the next day and let his shin splints heal.
+“There are some people ahead of me,” he says, “but I realized it’s my hike, and I should take care of myself - not worry about keeping up with everyone.”